My VA Medical Malpractice 01

 This meant I could no longer use the cheaper COPAY priced insulin from the VA, I had to pay full price and get a cheap generic at the local pharmacy.
 This overheated insulin caused even more nerve damage.
 When I complained about this, their responses were with even more skepticism, disbelief, and deaf ears.

-The third time started in August 2015 and continues to the present.
+The third time started in August 2015.
 The VA prescriber started prescribing me an overdose of Synthroid.
 I didn't see this when I started taking it.
 It only took a month later for me to having new permanent eyesight, hearing, and speech problems.
 When I tried to make them aware of this, they just kept on prescribing the same high dose.

-I am forced to breaking these pills that I get into smaller pieces which makes getting the correct dose impossible.
+I was forced to breaking those higher ug pills that I get into smaller pieces which makes getting the correct dose impossible.
 It becomes an average dose.
 When I complained about this, once again, they refused to respond to me, total skepticism, disbelief, and deaf ears.
+This lasted until the new CBOC was created.

 The Carl Vinson VA Medical Center, during my Compensation & Pension appointments would deliberately fail me on my asthma tests.
 They would refuse to acknowledge the asthma tests done by an Army Medical Officer At Fort Gordon Georgia in ~late 1984 - early 1985.
 When I couldn't breathe into the machine the way they wanted me to, within a minute the person performing the test would immediately fail me.